Felipe Melo: Inter Milan

-On 31 August 2015, Felipe Melo returned to Italy to sign with Internazionale on a 2-year contract and a €3.7 million transfer fee, plus €500,000 bonuses for each UEFA Champions League group stage qualification of the club, up to the 2017–18 season.
+On 31 August 2015, Felipe Melo returned to Italy to sign with Inter Milan on a two-year contract and a €3.7 million transfer fee, plus €500,000 bonuses for each UEFA Champions League group stage qualification of the club, up to the 2017–18 season.
 Melo also received €657,500 from Galatasaray.
 He officially returned to Serie A play on 23 September 2015 against Hellas Verona, against which he also scored his first goal for Inter.